 The projects is organized around 4 pillars of research topics, that are crucial for the transformation of finance in a sustainable way, as shown in the following graph.

-- Zara C. (2020), Circular Economy and Finance: Opportunities for the Financial Services Industry, in Pettinaroli A. Ed., Transformative Economies.
-From the Circular Economy to the Green New Deal, Fondazione Giangiacomo Feltrinelli, ISBN 978-88-6835-410-7 (available here).
+Zara C. (2020).
+Circular Economy and Finance: Opportunities for the financial services industry.
+In Pettinaroli A. (editor), Transformative Economies.
+From the Circular Economy to the Green New Deal, 8-21.
+Fondazione Giangiacomo Feltrinelli (link).

 - Circular finance and business growth, Green Economy Observatory Workshop, 20 May 2021